positively-charged/bcc/doc/details.md

 }
 ```

---
+<h4>String literal concatenation</h4>

-The compiler performs string literal concatentation: adjacent string literals are combined into a single string literal.
+The compiler performs _string literal concatenation_: adjacent string literals are combined to form a single string literal.
 This can be used to break up a long string literal into smaller parts, making it easier to see the whole string:

 ```
 script "Main" open {